Is "If Only" Thinking Destroying You?

 More by this Author

-15 signs that your inner self-talk voice is in charge of your life rather than yourself.
-6 ways to calm your negative voice and make it positive.
+15 signs your inner voice is in charge of your life and 6 tips on how to calm your negative inner voice and turn it positive.